Info

 Hallmarking

-Hallmarks include at least three elements in the UK - a Sponsor’s Mark (or ‘maker’s mark’ - a symbol unique to each maker - mine is my initials, SI, in a circle), a Fineness Mark (which tells you the amount of precious metal content in the piece) and the Assay Office Mark (which tells you which assay office provided the hallmark - the Goldsmiths’ Company Assay Office in London uses the image of a lion’s head).
+In the UK it’s a legal requirement to hallmark gold pieces weighing over 1g and sterling silver weighing over 7.78g.
+Hallmarks include at least three elements in the UK - a Sponsor’s Mark (or ‘maker’s mark’ - a symbol unique to each maker - mine is my initials, SI, in a circle), a Fineness Mark and symbol (which tells you the amount of precious metal content in the piece) and the Assay Office Mark (which tells you which assay office provided the hallmark - the Goldsmiths’ Company Assay Office in London uses the image of a lion’s head).
 There’s sometimes also a letter signifying the year in which the piece has been hallmarked.

 For more information on the Assay Office’s history, regulations and processes, and to view the standard Dealer’s Notice which further explains all the elements of standard hallmarks, you can visit their website at www.assayofficelondon.co.uk.